Assignment 3: String Formatting

 Definitely start here.
 Each string function is a small task that can be implemented and tested independently.
 As you write each function, brainstorm test cases that cover a range of uses.
 Add those tests into test_strings_printf.c.
 It will be useful to test both under gdb and on the Pi.
 Use make test to build and run the test program on the Pi and use make debug to run under gdb.
 If it works on one and not the other, this typically means there is a latent bug, one whose effect differs by context. (review differences due to simulation) Don't move on to the next function until the current one is running correctly in all situations.

 • Confirm you have a clear understanding of how a C-string is represented: char* is memory address, at address is array of ASCII characters ending with a null-terminator (zero character).
 Many string-handling bugs arise from forgetting or mishandling the null-terminator.
-Be sure you know why it's necessary and what can happen when it is missing or misplaced.
+Be sure you know why the terminator is necessary and what happens if it is missing or misplaced.

 • strcmp is the simplest of the bunch and makes a great starting point for practice with string handling.
 The strcmp function is critical to all your future testing as you will later depend on it to confirm the result of other string operations.
 What are some test cases you can use now to ensure strcmp will be robust and reliable when you need it?